 To watch video version of this post click here.

-I just want to preface it with this I am very much still learning about all of this quite frankly.
+I just want to preface it with this I am very much still learning about all of this.
 I’m going to try very hard to pick my words carefully because social justice is a very touchy subject, so please give me some grace.
 I want to be clear that I am aware that I am very much simplifying a complicated issue to make my point.

 Social justice issues can be boiled down to being rooted in one core process deficit – self-regulation.
-The human brain has a built-in safety mechanism – amygdala Danner – which triggers a warning if and when we encounter anything unfamiliar.
-It scans our environment for threats, registers unfamiliarity as potentially dangerous, which puts us on high alert.
-While I am aware that I am very much simplifying a complicated issue to its very basic nuts and bolts,- that’s the root cause of racism, homophobia, ableist, misogynists and any other form of discrimination.
+The human brain has a built-in safety mechanism – the amygdala – which triggers a warning if and when we encounter anything unfamiliar.
+It scans our environment for threats and registers unfamiliarity as potentially dangerous, which puts us on high alert.
+While I am aware that I am very much simplifying a complicated issue to its very basic nuts and bolts- that’s the root cause of racism, homophobia, ableism, misogyny and any other form of discrimination.
 When we encounter people that society has deemed “different” or stray from the “norm”, our safety mechanism is triggered.

 The Millenial Mindset

 The way our parents’ generation chose to combat social justice issues was to try and erase difference.
 They impressed upon us that we’re all the same and the idea here was to instill the thought that everybody is essentially the same underneath and so there was nothing to fear.
 As a result of this programming, many Millennials developed the habit of ignoring their self-defense alarm when it was actually needed.
 In addition, we were not given the skills to actively self-regulate this system because we were taught that there is no threat.
 Alternatively, when our alarm does go off, we tend to jump straight into self-preservation mode- fight-or-flight.
 I’ve spoken about this in my recent post on Giving Your Child More Freedom.